 Each week KCPW brings you an insightful and refreshing hour of analysis of the world around you.
 Sometimes, this is a special documentary produced in our studios, sometimes it’s a collaboration with our community partners and sometimes it’s a hand-picked piece, produced by an outside source.
 Regardless of the source, the piece is always thought provoking.
-These are presented on KCPW every Friday at 10 am and 8 pm.
+Every Friday at 10 am and 8 pm.